wp-plugins/gallerify/readme.txt

 Tested up to: 4.2.2
 Stable tag: 1.0

-A faster gallery plugin for WordPress
+A faster gallery plugin for WordPress!

 == Description ==